Daevsoft/framework/README.md

 # Ds Framework PHP
-dsFramwork is framework written in php syntax.
+dsframework is framework written in php syntax.
 This framework required php version 7.2 or higher.

 ## Getting Started